miurahr/pyppmd/docs/contribution.rst

 If you’re reading this, you’re probably interested in contributing to pyppmd.
 Thank you very much!
-The purpose of this guide is to get you to the point where you can make improvements to the py7zr and share them with the rest of the team.
+The purpose of this guide is to get you to the point where you can make improvements to the PyPPMd and share them with the rest of the team.

 Setup Python and C compiler
 ---------------------------

-The ppmd is written in the Python and C languages bound with both CFFI, C Foreign Function Interface, and CPython C/C++ API.
+The PyPPMd is written in the Python and C languages bound with both CFFI, C Foreign Function Interface, and CPython C/C++ API.
 CFFI is used for PyPy3 and CPython API is used for CPython.